emilyolafson/emilyolafson.github.io/about.md

 ~~~
 <div class="row">
   <div class="container">
-     Outside of the lab, I am interested in oil painting, gardening, and Survivor.
+     Outside of the lab, I have a set of ever-changing hobbies.
+I am currently interested in black and white film photography.
 I have many <a href="/blog">thoughts</a> on things I am not an expert in.
   </div>
 </div>
 ~~~